bradmarder/MSEngine/README.md

 ### Who is this library for?
 - Anyone who wants to build a Minesweeper game/UI without having to implement all the ugly/confusing internal logic
-- Anyone planning on creating a Minesweeper solver bot
+- Anyone creating a Minesweeper probability solver bot
 - Anyone interested in learning how to implement zero allocation c# code

 ### How do I use this library?